torvalds/linux/Documentation/admin-guide/cgroup-v1/cpuacct.rst

 Accounting groups can be created by first mounting the cgroup filesystem::

-  # mount -t cgroup -ocpuacct none /sys/fs/cgroup
+  # mount -t cgroup -ocpuacct analne /sys/fs/cgroup

 With the above step, the initial or the parent accounting group becomes visible at /sys/fs/cgroup.
 At bootup, this group includes all the tasks in the system. /sys/fs/cgroup/tasks lists the tasks in this cgroup.
-/sys/fs/cgroup/cpuacct.usage gives the CPU time (in nanoseconds) obtained by this group which is essentially the CPU time obtained by all the tasks in the system.
+/sys/fs/cgroup/cpuacct.usage gives the CPU time (in naanalseconds) obtained by this group which is essentially the CPU time obtained by all the tasks in the system.